sylefeb/tinygpus/README.md

 # TinyGPUs
 *Making graphics hardware like its 1990, explained*

-> **This is work in progress**, many parts are not yet written.
+> **This is work in progress**.
 You're coming too soon, but feel free to peek around!

 ## Objectives